Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 If you are undecided between Cancun and Tulum for your next Mexican vacation, you have landed in the right place.

-In this post, I will compare Cancun vs Tulum trying to leave my personal opinion behind, to help you decide which one to choose for your spectacular vacation in Mexico.
+In this post, I will compare Cancun and Tulum, trying to set aside my personal opinion to help you decide which one to choose for your spectacular vacation in Mexico.

-If you have never been to the Yucatan peninsula before and you are planning your next trip to this area, I totally get the doubts.
+If you have never been to the Yucatan Peninsula before and are planning your next trip to this area, I completely understand your doubts.

-Both are wonderful destinations and it’s difficult to choose between the two if you have no idea of what to expect.
+Both are wonderful destinations, and it’s challenging to choose between the two if you have no prior knowledge of what to expect.
 In this post, I will try to help you out in the best possible way.

-Having said that, we all agree that they are very different destinations in terms, of vibes, kinds of hotels, and restaurants, and in general, they offer different kinds of vacation.
-If you know me well by now, at the end of the post you will be able to guess which destination I like the most, Tulum or Cancun.
+Having said that, we all agree that they are very different destinations in terms of vibes, kinds of hotels, and restaurants, and in general, they offer different kinds of vacations.
+If you know me well by now, at the end of the post, you will be able to guess which destination I like the most, Tulum or Cancun.

 Cancun vs Tulum – Cancun features and highlights

-Cancun has always been known as the main destination for spring breakers, who flock here to enjoy the perks of the all-inclusive beach hotels especially the unlimited drinking, all-day-long food, spectacular never-ending beach, and 24hr party.
+Cancun has always been known as the main destination for spring breakers, who flock here to enjoy the perks of the all-inclusive beach hotels, especially the unlimited drinking, all-day-long food, spectacular, never-ending beach, and 24-hour party.
 But Cancun is much more than that.

-I have lived in Cancun for 7 years and I came to appreciate every aspect of it, although I reckon it comes with some faults.
+I have lived in Cancún for 7 years, and I have come to appreciate every aspect of it, although I acknowledge that it comes with some faults.

-✓ Close to the airport – about 20 minutes drive (depending on where is your hotel)
+✓ Close to the airport – about 20 minutes drive (depending on where your hotel is)

-✓ 30 minutes ferry from Isla Mujeres and to whale sharks tours
+✓ 30-minute ferry from Isla Mujeres and to whale sharks tours

 ✓ Cancun beaches are spectacular, but not all of them are good for swimming.